mrsarm/backset/docs/api.md

 ## API

-Here is the list of endpoints with sample usage.
+Here is the list of endpoints.

 ### Endpoints usage